-If you have to entertain older people or business partners, this would maybe call for a sophisticated yacht, perhaps, lined with custom or collectible items, carpets, precious woods, whose crew can prepare cocktails and canapés or set an elegant silver service dinner party.
+If you have to entertain older people or business partners, this would maybe call for a sophisticated yacht, perhaps, lined with custom or collectible items, carpets, and precious woods, whose crew can prepare cocktails and canapés or set an elegant silver service dinner party.
 But such a yacht would be very different from one that would suit a family with lively young children who, to avoid a large bill for damages, might need a more rugged and plainly decorated interior, multifunctional deck spaces and excellent watersports facilities.

 Whether you have fixed ideas on a cruising area or whether you need advice.
 Once this is selected, local knowledge on items such as the most convenient airport and the best time of arrival will often make your journey and the initial day of your charter considerably more relaxed.

 What water sports interest you and if so what tenders, water toys and qualified instructors you might need; if scuba diving is an activity high on your agenda.

 If there are elderly or disabled members of your party who might need a yacht with an internal lift and easy access to water level for swimming or to board a tender; If you need a child-friendly yacht with a crew that likes entertaining children.

 Whether high speed internet access and sophisticated entertainment systems are essential, or just a bonus.

 Perhaps we will ask you to answer questions on details that you had not even thought about.
 But knowing more about yours and your guests requirements will definitely help us to select the best yachts for you.
 Whatever is asked, do give detailed consideration to your answers as, without a doubt, such accuracy will directly influence the selection of yachts that you receive.